arc-eng/cli-demo/config-file-madness/README.md

 a proper Dockerfile can be cumbersome.
 Luckily, all the information is usually available in your project already.

-**PR Pilot can learn from your build files** and generate a Dockerfile that:
+**Arcane Engine can learn from your build files** and generate a Dockerfile that:
 - Uses the right base image
 - Installs your application in the container
 - Does any necessary configuration